Skip to main content

 Where can I have my blood test taken?

 There are many options for where you can have your blood test taken.
-Adult and children 16 years and above - blood tests are carried out at the medical centre Monday to Thursday between 8.00am and 11.00am by our trained phelbotomist.
+Adult and children 16 years and above - blood tests are carried out at the medical centre Monday to Thursday between 8.00am and 11.00am by our trained phlebotomist.

 SMH - Walk-in Clinics - Blood Clinic (Phlebotomy)